Women in Science

 Here, scientiﬁc members of the Max Planck Society foster the careers of excellent female scientists after their postdoc phase, helping them to succeed on their way to an appointment as a tenured professor or as a director of a research institution.
 Additionally, the Kolleg offers a platform for transdisciplinary scientiﬁc exchange.
 The support of the Elisabeth-Schiemann-Kolleg is of non-material nature; the fellows are not supported financially.

 The Mentoring Program “dynaMENT” is designed for women* in natural sciences, planning to pursue a career in science.
-It offers confidential one-to-one sessions with an experienced mentor over a period of 12 months and supports the researchers to plan their individual career in science.
+It offers confidential one-to-one sessions with an experienced mentor over a period of 12 (doctorate) and 24 (advanced) months and supports the researchers to plan their individual career in science.
 In addition, the program offers trainings and career events in English and helps to build a career network in science.

-The call for applications for the 4th round of dynaMENT Mentoring for Women* in Natural Sciences is now open.
+The call for applications for the next round of dynaMENT Mentoring for Women* in Natural Sciences is now open.

-New is the distinction between 2 different types of mentoring:
+The program is divided in two different types of mentoring:

 a) dynaMENT doctorate for female* doctoral researchers and